smallhadroncollider/taskell/roadmap.md

     * [x] Task: summary -> description
     * [x] UI.Modal.SubTasks -> UI.Modal.Detail
 - The isBlank check on tasks could potentially delete a task with no description but which does have sub-tasks
+- Blank task names should appear as something